kaiinui/cchooks/README.md

         "hooks": [
           {
             "type": "command",
-            "command": "bunx ccdont --deny-bash 'rm -rf [prompt user to do that]'" }
+            "command": "bunx ccdont --deny-bash 'rm -rf [prompt user to do that]' --deny-danger" }
         ]
       }